Fosome/garb/README.md

   http://code.google.com/apis/analytics/docs/gdata/gdataReference.html#filtering

-  We handle filtering as an array of hashes that you can push into, which will be joined together (AND'd)

   Here is what we can do currently:
-  (the operator is a method on a symbol metric or dimension)
+  (the operator is a method on a symbol for the appropriate metric or dimension)

   Operators on metrics: